xieyuheng/inner/note/category-theory/categorical-semantics.md

 From the example above, we know that
 **a variable should also be viewed as object of the contextual category**.

-We task is to design the universal constructions of the concept of context and variable in the category.
+Our task is to design the universal constructions of the concept of context and variable in the category.

 Since we know that categorical product is the limit of two points,